cloudflare/mitm.watch/reporter/SPECIFICATION.md

 ### Test
 A single test run.
 - TestID: string
-- CreateTime: time
+- CreatedAt: time
-- UpdateTime: time
+- UpdatedAt: time
 - ClientIP: string
 - ClientVersion: string (commit of this project)
 - FlashVersion: string
 - UserAgent: string (navigator.userAgent)
 - UserComment: string
+- HasFailed: bool (true if any of the captures failed)
+- IsMitm: bool (true if any capture suggests that a MITM happened)

 ClientVersion, FlashVersion, UserAgent exist to detect possible problems with the test at a later point, allowing bad reports to be discarded.

+### Subtest
+Records a test configuration and its result.
+- TestID: foreignKey to Test
+- SubtestID: string
+- MaxTLSVersion: uint16
+- IsIPv6: bool
+- HasFailed: bool
+- IsMitm: bool

+Note: HasFailed is true if any of the capture results failed.
+TODO remove HasFailed here?

+A single Test must have a unique (TestID, MaxTLSVersion, IsIPv6).

 ### ServerCapture
 Records the result of a test as observed by the server.
-- TestID: foreignKey to Test.TestID
+- SubtestID: foreignKey to Subtest
+- CreatedAt: time
-- BeginTime: time
+- BeginTime: time (start of subtest, could be earlier than the first frame)
-- EndTime: time
+- EndTime: time (end of subtest, could be later than the last frame)
-- MaxTLSVersion: uint16
-- ActualTLSVersion: uint16
+- ActualTLSVersion: uint16 (negotiated version or 0 on failure)
 - Frames
 - KeyLog: string
-- Result: bool
+- HasFailed: bool
 - ClientIP: string
 - ServerIP: string